-The Public Services Division of the College provides educational and training programs for law enforcement agencies, emergency care units, fire service units, and governmental agencies.
+The Public Services Division of the College provides educational and training programs for emergency care units, fire service units, and governmental agencies.
 In addition, other academic, vocational and technical courses are offered.
 Public Services program offerings and services include, but are not limited to, the following:

-- 1. Fire Service training designed to train beginning fire fighters and upgrade experienced fire fighters in all aspects of firefighting procedures and equipment, and to offer training required for firefighter certification at levels I, II, and III. - 2.
-Law Enforcement training designed to meet the needs of state, county, city and other law enforcement agencies through a combination of required training for certification and in-service training to maintain and upgrade skills. - Emergency Medical Service training designed to train people to become state certified as Emergency Medical Technicians, First Responders and Ambulance Attendants. - 4.
+- 1. Fire Service training designed to train beginning firefighters and upgrade experienced firefighters in all aspects of firefighting procedures and equipment, and to offer training required for firefighter certification at levels I and II. - 2.
+Emergency Medical Service training designed to train people to become state certified as Emergency Medical Technicians, First Responders, Ambulance Attendants and Paramedics. - 4.
 CPR and first aid courses to train persons to become certified to provide immediate aid to victims of accidents and sudden illness.
 Many classes are offered at industries.